imagekit-developer/imagekit-python/README.md

 print(result.file_id)
 ```

-If the upload succeeds, the `result` will be the same as what is received from ImageKit's
+If the upload succeeds, the `result` will be the `UploadFileResult` class.
-servers.

 If the upload fails, the custom exception will be thrown with: